THM-Health/PILOS/docs/RECORDINGS.md

 su - bigbluebutton -s /bin/bash -c "echo "test" > test.txt && rsync --verbose --remove-source-files test.txt dev.pilos-thm.de:/"
 ```

-Notice the `/` at the end of the command, this is the path of the recordings-spool directory on the PILOS server as we restricted the key to only run the rsync command in this directory.
+Notice the `/` at the end of the command, this is the path of the recordings-spool directory on the PILOS server as you restricted the key to only run the rsync command in this directory.

 **On PILOS:**
 ```bash